Analyzing Cyber Risks in M&A Transactions

 Evaluating a target’s true value is an essential part of any M&A transaction.
 As cyber events and integration issues come into focus, the costs associated with each can lead to drastic changes in a target’s true value.
 A cyber assessment may uncover an existing breach that requires significant costs to adequately recover.
 In addition, you may realize deal value should be less because of the necessary investment in cybersecurity resources.

-- Breach History – It is paramount to obtain and understand the details of any historical data breaches or significant cyber events that have impacted your target.
+It is paramount to obtain and understand the details of any historical data breaches or significant cyber events that have impacted your target.
 On average, US companies identify they’ve been hacked 200 days after a breach.
 It’s not uncommon for a significant threat to surface only after the deal has concluded.
 Thus, it’s critical to verify the target company’s contractual obligations before closing!

-- Synergy and Implementation – Confidence in prevailing controls is key.
+Confidence in prevailing controls is key.
 However, determining how these controls will integrate into the target company’s systems and protocols should not be overlooked.
 Aligning cyber capabilities can be extremely costly which could significantly decrease the value of a deal.
 Navigating cyber integration through a transition service agreement (TSA) is ideal, as it would contractually obligate the target to provide infrastructure support after the transaction closes.

 Mitigating risks and gaining confidence in the target’s systems will allow you to close the deal with peace of mind.

-- Partnership – Establishing a relationship with a cybersecurity firm can be advantageous for frequent acquirers.
+Establishing a relationship with a cybersecurity firm can be advantageous for frequent acquirers.
 Rather than relying on target-provided data, obtaining a third-party security assessment will equip you with an unbiased analysis of the target’s cyber risk profile.

-- Identify, Quantify, and Indemnify – Once the issues are identified, your solutions must be quantified and worked back into the deal.
+Once the issues are identified, your solutions must be quantified and worked back into the deal.
 This presents a grand opportunity for the acquirer to shift responsibility back to the seller or request that a portion of the seller’s proceeds is dedicated to remediation efforts.

-The frequency and extent of high-profile cyberattacks reported by the media demonstrates the inherent cyber risks all organizations face.
+The frequency and extent of high-profile cyberattacks reported by the media demonstrate the inherent cyber risks all organizations face.
 Implementing a cyber risk analysis in the due diligence phase of an acquisition is critical for understanding a target company’s cyber risk profile.
 Consult a BKS commercial risk advisor to help you identify, analyze and treat the risks associated with your next M&A transaction.